-Most auto insurance rates are partly based on an estimate of how many miles you drive annually.
-If you are driving less due to retirement, COVID-19 restrictions or any other reason you may be able to get your insurance premiums reduced.
+Most car insurance rates are partly based on an estimate of how many miles you drive annually.
+If you are driving less due to retirement, COVID-19 restrictions or any other reason you may be able to get a lower car insurance rate.
 Some companies even offer “telematics” which are monitoring devices that are installed in cars.
 These devices monitor driving habits including how often and far you drive and if you engage in risky driving behavior, such as rapid breaking, speeding or driving late at night.
 If you are willing to use one of these devices you may be able to earn a discount based on your reported safe driving data and reduced mileage.

 8. Raise your deductible